Canon 20D vs M5

 It is notable that the M5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 20D or the Canon M5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 20D: